SK-SCMLab/Hypothesis-testing_Six-Sigma_Manufacturing-operations_Excel-Sample-size-p-values-and-test-statistics/README.md

 From the excel calculation, for casting, it is recommended to have a sample size ranging between 50-80 data points

-2. *Situation: After the joint regional meeting, the company decided to upgrade casting and rolling machines in the plant that can improve the cycle time
+2. *Situation: After the joint regional meeting, the company decided to upgrade casting and rolling machines in the plant that can improve the cycle time for better efficiency and faster customer delivery.
+As a part of testing, sample size of 100 data points are considered to compare the performance of old and new machines for casting and rolling operations respectively.
+The significance level is 0.05 but the manager is unsure of the confidence interval which is to be calculated manually*

 *"In God we trust.
 All other must bring data" - W. Edwards Deming*